 What happens when a complaint is filed with the CNESST?

-The CNESST decides whether it can handle the complaint.
+The CNESST decides whether it can accept to study the complaint.
 In legal terms, this is called the "admissibility" of the complaint.

 The complaint is admissible if all these conditions are met: